ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 cd ..
 ```

-# Instructions for testing the autotuning framework on a laptop (such as a Macbook Pro)
+# Instructions for testing the autotuning framework on a laptop
-Follow the ytopt installation instructions to install the ytopt on a laptop.
+Follow the ytopt installation instructions to install the ytopt on a laptop such as a Macbook Pro.
+Aussume that MPI and OpenMP programming environments are installed already.